seanyoung247/hackathon-jan-2023/README.md

 Each category adds the amounts entered to give a total.

 The total of Income and of Expenses and of the balance the user has remaining are displayed below the buttons on the main page, and these totals update as each new entry is added.
+A user may choose to view these totals by weekly, monthly, quarterly or annual view.

-Below that is an API section which enables our users to calculate the convertion of their funds between various currencies using same day exchange rates.
+Below that is an API section which enables our users to calculate the convertion of an amount of money between various currencies using same day exchange rates.

 ​
 ## Technology: